Date: 27th September 1993

 The Prodigy, fresh from the success of Out of Space, which peaked at No.5 in the chart, took a trip to Gillingham.

-On October 5, 1992, the four-piece took the stage at Excalibur Nightclub, part of the King Charles Hotel, in Prince Arthur Road.
+On October 5, 1992 /according to flyer the proper date is 27th Sep 1993/, the four-piece took the stage at Excalibur Nightclub, part of the King Charles Hotel, in Prince Arthur Road.

 The band had formed two years earlier and iconic track Firestarter would not be heard for another four years but they were already hugely successful.